pjmorris/SPEFTools.rb/ExampleSession.md

 mkdir pma/emails
 mkdir pma/issues

+## change directories to where you’ve got the git repo cloned
+cd ../phpmyadmin

 ## run before or after sloc snapshot, but not during… you’ll get results for wherever HEAD is, not the final month
 $ cp ../SPEFTools.rb/gllog.awk .